milad-ahmadi/GAID/README.md

 **- [INbreast](https://www.ncbi.nlm.nih.gov/pubmed/22078258):** This dataset contains 410 mammography images in mediolateraloblique
 (MLO) and cranial-caudal (CC) views with a 3000*4000 resolution.We consider all the mass cases in this dataset as irregular versus the normal class present in the dataset.

 **- [CBIS-DDSM](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM#fa7d4f2e58a64fbaaab671105caa85f4):** This dataset contains 2,620 scanned film mammography studies from both CC and MLO views.
 The labels in this dataset also include benign, malignant, and normal with verified pathology information.
+We use this dataset only in a testing scenario and qualitatively evaluate the pretrained model on MIAS and INbreast on this data.

 ## Training